graphql/composite-schemas-wg/rfcs/spec/spec/Section 2 -- Composition.md

 ## Validate

-A GraphQL Fusion composition tool ensures that the provided subgraph schemas are unambiguous and mistake-free in the context of the composed Fusion graph.
-The aim here is to guarantee that a composed Fusion graph will have no query errors due to inconsistent schemas.
+A GraphQL Composite Schemas spec composition tool ensures that the provided subgraph schemas are unambiguous and mistake-free in the context of the composed supergraph.
+The aim here is to guarantee that a composed supergraph will have no query errors due to an inconsistent schemas.

-An request against a inconsistent Fusion graph is still technically executable, and will always produce a stable result as defined by the algorithms in the Execution section, however that result may be ambiguous, surprising, or unexpected relative to a request containing validation errors, so a Fusion composition tool must ensure that subgraphs involved in the Fusion graph from allow for consistent query planning during execution.
+A request against an inconsistent supergraph is still technically executable, and will always produce a stable result as defined by the algorithms in the Execution section, however that result may be ambiguous, surprising, or unexpected relative to a request containing validation errors, so a composition tool must ensure that subgraphs involved in the supergraph allow for consistent query planning during execution.

 Typically validation is performed in the context of the composition.